FitSNAP/FitSNAP/docs/source/Contributing.rst

 Contributing
 ============

-When contributing it's very important that we all follow a set of rules, else we end up with a
-hard-to-read code.
 We want to find a balance between following a set of rules but also allowing easy development.
 Important points to follow are explained below.

 Style Guide